 Biographies, websites, blogs, and social media pages of participating members of the Christian Authors Guild

-The CAG is proud of our members and their continuing writing accomplishments.
+The CAG is proud of each member and his or her continuing writing accomplishments.
 Here are some of our members below and what types of writing activities they are doing these days.

 Member note: If you are a member and would like participate on this page with your bio, website, blog, or social media pages, please contact our CAG Publicist M. L. Anderson at email@example.com